MSW Field Instruction

 Students planning to enroll in field education must receive approval to do so through the Field Education Office the semester prior.
 Application deadlines are noted below.

 The application must be completed and submitted using TK20.
 Once submitted, the application is reviewed and a determination as to eligibility to enter field is made.
 If approved, students will participate in field interviews with the Field Coordinator on assigned dates.
-The purpose of this interview is to review your application and discuss further interests and preferences as well as any concerns of the student.
 Following the interview, each student will be assigned to an agency and provided with the information necessary to schedule an interview.
 Upon interview, if the agency is agreeable to working with the student, the student will then complete and submit the Field Confirmation Form located in TK20.
 It is the responsibility of the student to ensure that any pre-placement requirements of the agency are completed prior to the first day of the semester.